RWSandaru8/photonXR-dicom/DEPLOYMENT.md

 # OHIF Viewer Deployment Guide

 ## Overview
-This customized OHIF viewer is configured to run on HTTPS port 3000 and connect to an Orthanc server running on port 4000 with authentication (admin/admin123).
+This customized OHIF viewer is configured to run on HTTPS port 3000 and connect to an Orthanc server running on port 4000.

-## Configuration
-The viewer uses a custom production configuration that:
-- Points to your Orthanc server at `https://dentax.globalpearlventures.com:4000`
-- Includes proper authentication headers for Orthanc
-- Proxies all DICOM-Web requests through the HTTPS server

 ## Linux Server Deployment